-3. - Study of the GPD E using transversely polarized protons (NH3target)
+3. - Study of the GPD E using transversely polarized targets

 A sensitivity to the GPD E requires either the use of a neutron target or a transversely polarized proton target.
-This second way is investigated at COMPASS for exclusive
+This second way has been investigated at COMPASS for exclusive meson production.